cgeo/cgeo.github.io/development.md

 ## F-Droid repository

-As an alternative to Google Play, c:geo could be downloaded from our private [F-Droid](https://f-droid.org/) repository.
+As an alternative to Google Play, c:geo can be downloaded from our private [F-Droid](https://f-droid.org/) repository.

 We provide two channels, for stable and nightly builds.